 4. Put Some Distance Between You and the In-Laws

 This is one I actually did right!
 We never lived near either set of parents.
 This made it easier to avoid drama or unannounced visits.
+I know this is not going to work for everyone and if you do live near your family there can be huge benefits.
+If you live near your family, make sure you establish real boundaries with them.

-5. Don’t Let Anger Consume You
+5. Don’t Let Anger Turn to Resentment

 I don’t find it difficult to forgive so I did not think holding onto anger would be an issue.
 Through the course of our marriage, we both did some things that resulted in hurt feelings.
 I struggled with some anger and held grudges that I shouldn’t have.